braintree/braintree_ruby/pay_with_paypal_documentation.md

 ### Other `Braintree.PayPal.create` Options

 #### singleUse
-By default, the PwPP lightbox will take a user through the future payments flow, which grants you permission to vault their account, just like you would a credit card, and use it again without the user having to re-authenticate.
+By default, the Pay with PayPal lightbox will take a user through the future payments flow, which grants you permission to vault their account, just like you would a credit card, and use it again without the user having to re-authenticate.

 Pass `singleUse: true` to trigger the one time use flow instead, which will not prompt the user to permit future charges on their account.
 Naturally, this option will not allow you to vault their information, and if they wish to Pay with PayPal on your site again they would need to authenticate again.

+***Should we tell them what will happen if they do try and vault a singleUse nonce?***

 #### callbacks
 You can register a success callback if you wish to perform any UI treatments once the user has completed authenticating